pitr-ch/kvizer/README.md

 First you must create a base Fedora 16 virtual server.
 This will serve as origin image for other clones which you'll use for development.

 - download image: `http://archive.fedoraproject.org/pub/fedora/linux/releases/16/Fedora/x86_64/iso/Fedora-16-x86_64-netinst.iso`
-- create virtual machine named 'katello-base' in virtual box
+- create virtual machine named 'clean-f16' in virtual box
 - note that for katello virtual machine you should allocate ~40GB of diskspace, 1.5GB of RAM and 2 CPU cores is also a good option
 - fill in these during installation
   - root password: katello